On average, the number of devices and connections used per person globally was 2 in 2018, and it has risen by 4 in 2023.

-How does Identity Graph work?
+How Does an Identity Graph Work?

-Step #1: Online Data Collection.
+Step #1: Online data collection.

 Capture and centralize users’ data from channels like websites and mobile apps to store identifiers like Device IDs or hashed email addresses.

-Step #2: Offline Data Collection.
+Step #2: Offline data collection.

-Step #3: Universal Profile Creation.
+Step #3: Universal profile creation.

 Once the data is collected from all channels and the users are recognized, the profiles are tied to universal IDs provided by the solution providers.
 This universal ID stores the data (both online and offline) and ensures it doesn’t expire.

-Step #4: Matching The Profiles.
+Step #4: Matching the profiles.

-Types of User Profiles within the Identity Graph
+Types of Identity Graph User Profiles

 When a user logs on to your website, the Identity Graph connects this data (email or user IDs) to various other data to identify the same user across channels or devices.

-How does Identity Graph Match User’s Data?
+How Does Identity Graph Match User’s Data?

 Basically, ID Graphs use two matching methodologies:

-Benefits of Identity Graph
+Identity Graph Benefits

-- Leverage user-based targeting
+- Leverage user-based targeting:

-As said earlier, a user can interact with your website through an array of channels or devices, making it impossible to accurately identify the same user associated with a particular channel or device.
+As said earlier, a user can interact with your website through various channels or devices, making it impossible to accurately identify the same user associated with a particular channel or device.

-- Improve user engagement
+- Improve user engagement:

 Identity Graph provides more insightful data about your users so you can personalize your products and services.
 Because it combines offline and online data, you can view 360° of your users and identify the opportunities to increase the user’s engagement.
 Also, the biggest advantage of Identity Graph is that it collects data constantly and keeps updating the user’s profile.
 This enables publishers to know the behavioral changes of the users.

-- Enhance ad campaign performance
+- Enhance ad campaign performance:

-Identity Graph stores all data in one place and this helps you and your advertisers to gauge the reach and frequency of their ad campaigns.
-You can analyze how ads are performing on different channels, optimize the set-up, and help the advertisers reduce their ad spend.
+Identity Graph stores all data in one place, and this helps you and your advertisers to gauge the reach and frequency of their ad campaigns.
+You can analyze how ads perform on different channels, optimize the set-up, and help the advertisers reduce their ad spend.